Keto Diet App - Free Download Keto Diet App - Free Download

 Vegetarian

-Nutritional values (per serving, pancake + berry sauce)
+Nutritional values (per pancake + berry sauce)

 Net carbs6.6 grams